 Renting A Car For Touring The Baltic States

-Flying from Orlando to London/Gatwick on Thomas Cook, we arrived in Riga, Latvia with half a day to spare before starting our Baltics road trip.
+Flying from Orlando to London/Gatwick on Thomas Cook (they no longer exist, ek!), we arrived in Riga, Latvia with half a day to spare before starting our Baltics road trip.
 We seamlessly rented a car with rentalcars.com.
 In Latvia, this was definitely one of the cheapest rental car experiences we’ve had, and it was great.

 I say this just having returned from expensive Iceland, though.